Geelong acquisitive print awards

 An exhibition of selected prints is on display at the Gallery until 8 October 2017, from which, prizes totalling $8,500 were awarded consisting of: the Geelong acquisitive print award of $5,000 awarded to Dianne Fogwell for her artist book Mildura meander 2015, the Ursula Hoff Institute award of $3,500, awarded to Clare Humphries for A fraction of a small distance 2017 and additional acquisitions of Benjamin Armstrong's Plan and elevation 2017 and Marian Crawford's artist book, Picturing the island 2016.

-For the first time, one additional artist was selected by the judging panel and invited to take up a 5-day printmaking residency at Queenscliff Gallery and Workshop (QG&W).
-This award includes five days studio access and basic materials.
+For the first time, one additional artist, Peter Garnick, was selected by the judging panel and invited to take up a 5-day printmaking residency at Queenscliff Gallery and Workshop (QG&W).
+This award included five days studio access and basic materials.
 Accommodation, specialist editioning paper and inks are not included.

 Please note: the 2017 Geelong acquisitive print awards are open to artists practising in recognised printmaking processes (such as intaglio, relief, planographic and digital processes) and do not extend to photographic prints.